walle/ramblings/index.md

 ![Portrait](/images/fredrik.jpg)

-I am currently working at [Limepark AB](http://limepark.se) in Jönköping, Sweden.
+I am currently working at [Limepark AB](http://limepark.se) in Malmö, Sweden.
 Where I do web development mainly in Java and JavaScript.
 I work with both front-end and back-end coding.

 When working on my own projects I use many different languages and techniques.